 We cannot be assured that any of our pending patent applications will result in the issuance of a patent to us.
-The U.S. Patent and Trademark Office, or PTO, may deny or require significant narrowing of claims in our pending patent applications, and patents issued as a result of the pending patent applications, if any, may not provide us with significant commercial protection or be issued in a form that is advantageous to us.
-We could also incur substantial costs in proceedings before the PTO.
+The U.S. Patent and Trademark Office, or USPTO, may deny or require significant narrowing of claims in our pending patent applications, and patents issued as a result of the pending patent applications, if any, may not provide us with significant commercial protection or be issued in a form that is advantageous to us.
+We could also incur substantial costs in proceedings before the USPTO.
 Our issued and licensed patents and those that may be issued or licensed in the future may expire or may be challenged, invalidated or circumvented, which could limit our ability to stop competitors from marketing related technologies.
 Upon expiration of our issued or licensed patents, we may lose some of our rights to exclude others from making, using, selling or importing products using the technology based on the expired patents.
 There is no assurance that competitors will not be able to design around our patents.
 We also rely on unpatented proprietary technology.
-We cannot assure you that we can meaningfully protect all our rights in our unpatented proprietary technology or that others will not independently develop substantially equivalent proprietary products or processes or otherwise gain access to our unpatented proprietary technology.
-Further, we may not be able to obtain patent protection or secure other intellectual property rights may be unavailable or limited in scope.
+We cannot assure you that we can meaningfully protect all our rights in our unpatented proprietary technology.
+Further, we may not be able to obtain patent property rights in all the countries in which we operate, and under the laws of such countries, patents and other intellectual property rights may be unavailable or limited in scope.
 If any of our patents fail to protect our technology, it would make it easier for our competitors to offer similar products.
 Our trade secrets may be vulnerable to disclosure or misappropriation by employees, contractors and other persons.
 Any inability on our part to adequately protect our intellectual property may have a material adverse effect on our business, financial condition and results of operations.